Texas Chicken Fried Steak with Cream Gravy

 Make the Gravy

-• Use a separate skillet for the gravy; pour ½ cup reserved frying oil into clean skillet; heat on medium
+• Strain the cooking oil you used for the steaks; (you'll use the same skillet for the gravy that you used to cook the steaks in); pour ½ cup drained, reserved frying oil into the clean skillet; heat on medium

 ½ cup oil